brensch/battleword-cloud-engine/README.md

 # battleword-cloud-engine
 A version of the engine designed to run in the cloud.
 This is what the UI talks to.
 Matches are saved into firestore objects.
+Wanted to keep firestore shenanigans out of main repo and make it mainly things that users may want to import themselves or that are necessary for demonstration purposes.

+This repo will eventually contain things like the ladder etc.

 ## Deploying